Fight Tiredness Now!

 - Lentils

-- Beans (red, white, kidney etc)
+- Beans (red, white, kidney, etc.)

-As outlined above organ meats are a great source of iron with spleen offering the highest of all.
-Beef liver also offers a wide range of iron, B-vitamins and is especially high in vitamin A. It's important to note that being deficient in vitamin A may interfere with your ability to efficiently absorb iron which may increase your iron needs.
+Organ meats and iron As outlined above, organ meats are a wholefood source of iron, with the spleen offering the highest concentration of all.
+Beef liver also offers a wide range of iron and B-vitamins, and is especially high in vitamin A. It's important to note that falling short of your daily vitamin A needs may interfere with your ability to efficiently absorb iron, which can increase your overall iron requirements.

 What Are The Best Iron Rich Foods?